NGSchoolEU/website/content/faq/_index.md

 You should arrange your trip by yourself.
 We'll refund travel expenses for selected participants in difficult financial situations, after receiving travel expenses form which will be distributed during the school.
-In order to recieve the refund, please make sure to keep all your tickets & travel receipts.
+In order to receive the refund, please make sure to keep all your tickets & travel receipts.

 ## Will you continue the course in the following years? <a href="/faq/#faq11"><sup><i class="fas fa-link"></i></sup></a> {#faq11}

 We plan to organise our main events on annual basis.
-Every year we will adapt the #NGSchool program accordingly to the current expertise needs.
+Every year we will adapt the NGSchool program accordingly to the current expertise needs.
 Accordingly, we will invite experts in relevant relevant fields of interest.
 In addition, we gather feedback and suggestions from our participants & partners.
 We take this feedback seriously, trying to make our subsequent events even better.